 - Treat every customer, as you would like to be treated yourself.

-- The Club continues to strive for wider access to its home matches by offering a broad range of ticket prices for both match day tickets and season tickets.
-The Club operates an instalment plan to enable supporters to pay for Season tickets during the Season at a reasonable rate of interest.
+Pricing - the club continues to strive for wider access to its home matches by offering a broad range of ticket prices for both matchday tickets and season tickets.
+The club operates an installment plan to enable supporters to pay for season tickets during the season at a reasonable rate of interest.

-- At least 5% of tickets to each game will be made available to non season ticket holders
+Allocation - at least 5% of tickets to each game will be made available to non-season ticket holders.

 - Juniors up to 16 years of age

 - Senior citizens at the age of 65 for both men and women

 - Young people between the age of 16 -21